RADAR-base/RADAR-Docker/dcompose-stack/radar-cp-hadoop-stack/README.md

 Modify `etc/smtp.env.template` to set a SMTP host to send emails with, and move it to `etc/smtp.env`.
 The configuration settings are passed to a [namshi/smtp](https://hub.docker.com/r/namshi/smtp/) Docker container.
 This container supports a.o. regular SMTP and GMail.

-Finally, edit `etc/radar.yml`, especially concerning the monitor email address configuration.
+Finally, move `etc/radar.yml.template` to `etc/radar.yml` and edit it, especially concerning the monitor email address configuration.

 ## Usage